 So now that you've created a speaker-mic, it's time to use it!

-At first listen, you’ll find that the speaker-mic does not sound as good as a regular mic.
-This is simply due to the fact that speakers were designed to be speakers and move large amounts of air, while microphone were designed to pick up sound waves accurately.
+At first listen, you'll find that the speaker-mic does not sound as good as a regular mic.
+This is simply due to the fact that speakers were designed to be speakers and move large amounts of air, while microphones were designed to pick up sound waves accurately.